JZ-wenxuan/ytmdl/README.md

 optional arguments:
-  -h, --help            show this help message and exit --log-file LOG        log file to append to
+  -h, --help            show this help message and exit -l LOG, --log-file LOG
+                        log file to append to
-  -d DURATION, --duration DURATION
+  -d FROM TO, --duration FROM TO
-                        duration of song in miliseconds
+                        duration range of song in seconds, inclusive
 ```